Welcome to Mercy!

 Mercy’s small community and focus on each student’s individual goals and gifts mean that every student is given plenty of personal attention and guidance throughout her years here.
 We are so dedicated to each individual’s success that we have implemented a unique Adviser Program, which pairs a student with a faculty member for all four years of their high school career.
 Advisers meet with their students every day, gets to know the students and their families, sees all report cards, comes to know a student’s strengths and can advise her on what she needs to improve.

 Mercy students learn to think globally.
 From mastering a second language to studying the causes of international conflict, Mercy students see themselves as global citizens.
 After all, the world is bigger than Baltimore!
 To be effective in our dynamic society, you’ll need an international perspective, intercultural and language skills, and values that promote positive relationships across cultures.
-Mercy will give you the tools you need to excel—wherever your future takes you!
+Mercy will give you the tools you need to excel—wherever your future takes you

 Our rigorous, college-preparatory curriculum prepares students to write and communicate ideas confidently, think critically about global issues, and give the gift of their strong leadership to the world.

 Mercy is the presence of Catherine McAuley in the world.
-The founder of the sisters of Mercy, Catherine was a strong female leader who was devoted to the Catholic values of education, concern for the poor, compassion for the world, and service to community.
-Our devotion to God ensures that students leave Mercy ready to make a positive contribution to the world and live out Catherine's legacy for others.
+The founder of the Sisters of Mercy, Catherine was a strong female leader who was devoted to the Catholic values of education, concern for the poor, compassion for the world, and service to community.
+Our devotion to God ensures that students leave Mercy ready to make a positive contribution to the world and live out Catherine’s legacy for others.

 Mercy High School Baltimore admits students of any race, color, national/ethnic origin, or sexual orientation to all the rights, privileges, programs, and activities generally accorded or made available to students at Mercy.
-Mercy High School Baltimore does not discriminate on the basis of race, color, national or ethnic origin, or sexual orientation in the administration of its education policies, admission policies, scholarship and grant programs, athletic, and other school-administered programs.
+Mercy High School Baltimore does not discriminate on the basis of race, color, national or ethnic origin, or sexual orientation in the administration of its education policies, admission policies, scholarship and grant programs, athletic, or other school-administered programs.